turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:2221122][end:2229670]] But you also have types of minds shaped in terms of these very concrete organizations.

 37:14 [[start:2234920][end:2240804]] That happens in a community, like for humans at least, it happens in community of language users.
-[[start:2240932][end:2249692]] So their relationship with symbolic cues helps to select attention at that specific time as well.
+[[start:2240932][end:2249692]] So their relationship with symbolic cues helps to select attention at that specific time as well as
-[[start:2249746][end:2254776]] Pruning what should be ignored in socially constructed environments.
+[[start:2249746][end:2254776]] pruning what should be ignored in socially constructed environments.
 [[start:2254968][end:2273510]] So within a specific community of language users some types of actions will be desirable and will be deemed as true in that specific type of community and can be only evaluated under those terms.

 37:53 [[start:2273960][end:2293320]] So you can provide reasons for actions in that specific context and you can talk about how rational that action is in terms of the conditions set by those communities.

-38:18 [[start:2298230][end:2309400]] And that brings us to the idea that human cognition in this sense is never decoupled from these cultural norms that pushes and orients them over time.
+38:18 [[start:2298230][end:2309400]] And that brings us to the idea that human cognition in this sense is never decoupled from these cultural norms that push and orient them over time.
-[[start:2309930][end:2312922]] So in those scale of behavior and that's the interesting thing.
+[[start:2309930][end:2312922]] So in those scales of behavior that's the interesting thing.
-[[start:2312976][end:2334480]] And that's why active inference can be an interesting tool to model this type of human communities and this type of behavior because it can come from the very dynamics, the very basic of dynamics to specific types of perception and scale up and more.
+[[start:2312976][end:2334480]] And that's why active inference can be an interesting tool to model these types of human community and this type of behavior, because it can come from the very dynamics of basic perception and scale-up and more.

-38:57 [[start:2337860][end:2366510]] So when you have the problem of symbols, like in these two decoupled possible community of users and symbols and embodied agents and things that do not combine, we can try to model our agents in a way that we don't have this problem anymore because you're trying to include that very component into the model.
+38:57 [[start:2337860][end:2366510]] So when you have the problem of symbols, like in these two decoupled possible communities of users and symbols and embodied agents and things that do not combine, we can try to model our agents in a way where we don't have this problem anymore because you're trying to include that very component into the model.

 39:28 [[start:2368880][end:2380530]] So in this sense, we have active inference used as tools to explain social understanding, as generalized synchronization and in understanding others.
-[[start:2381140][end:2397536]] In that sense, because of this generalized synchronization model and assumed by those types of organizational principles, we can also engage in terms of niche construction.
+[[start:2381140][end:2397536]] In that sense, because of this generalized synchronization model assumed by those types of organizational principles, we can also engage in terms of niche construction.
 [[start:2397648][end:2413980]] So we have a more or less deterministic way of understanding the nature of symbols because the more we interact and approximate synchronize with the environment, we change the environment that might change us back.

-40:14 [[start:2414050][end:2424830]] So you have an open system that is always and everywhere situated and key can be modeled then with this type of predictive value.
+40:14 [[start:2414050][end:2424830]] So you have an open system that is always and everywhere situated and can be modeled then with this type of predictive value.
-[[start:2425520][end:2449510]] So that's more or less what I had in mind and that's how I was trying to think about biosemiotics and in a possible relationship with free energy principle and the formalisms of yeah, I think this is it.
+[[start:2425520][end:2449510]] So that's more or less what I had in mind and that's how I was trying to think about biosemiotics and in a possible relationship with free energy principle and the formalisms of active inference.
+Yeah, I think this is it.

 40:58 _Daniel:_
 [[start:2458310][end:2458818]] Awesome.